 If you have thought about selling your house then you have heard of the term “cash offer.”
 What exactly is a cash offer?
 If you sell your house to someone who is using traditional financing do you receive less money, does the house go down in value, or what exactly is the difference?
 At the time of closing, regardless of whether you are selling to a buyer who is paying cash or who are using traditional financing, at the end of the day, as a seller, you still walk away with a check in hand.

-The next time you hear a buyer make an offer and express that it is a cash offer,?
+Have you heard of a buyer making you an offer that is an all-cash offer?
 A cash offer means that the buyer has money that is not contingent upon a third party to pay for your property.
 When the third party is eliminated from the equation, many variables affecting the buyer’s ability to buy the property are also eliminated.

 If you have a house here in the Asheville or Hendersonville areas that you’d like to sell and not depend on a third party to perform, contact us today!
-Fill out the form if you are ready for to get a Asheville House Cash Offer.
+Fill out the form if you are ready to get an Asheville House Cash Offer.